Relations in Hindu culture

 A 1.
-Relations teach us to live an ideal life : Friends there are many relations in Hindu culture.
+Relations teach us to live an ideal life : There are many relations in Hindu culture.
 All of us are bound together like a string of pearls, by threads of love.
 Every family is happy and contented because of these relations.

 A 2.
 Danger of relations breaking down due to blind imitation of the western lifestyle : In our culture someone is a mother, someone is a brother or sister.
-We have many relations like husband, wife, maternal uncle, paternal uncle, paternal aunt, maternal aunt, etc. Friends, if these relations were not there then would we be able to live an ideal life ?
-Only these relation teach us to live an ideal life; but now there is a danger of developing crack sin these relations due to imitation of western lifestyle.
+We have many relations like husband, wife, maternal uncle, paternal uncle, paternal aunt, maternal aunt, etc. If these relations were not there then would we be able to live an ideal life ?
+Only these relation teach us to live an ideal life; but now there is a danger of developing cracks in these relations due to imitation of western lifestyle.
 Presently we notice that there is no love or amiable relationship among anyone.

-B. Protecting relations and maintaining them means protecting Hindu culture : Friends, when our brother gets good marks in an examination, we share this happiness with all.
+B. Protecting relations and maintaining them means protecting Hindu culture : When our brother gets good marks in an examination, we share this happiness with all.
 If our father brings any new thing for us then we show it to everyone.
-From this you will realise that we enjoy happiness in very minor things because of various relatives.
+From this you will realise that we enjoy happiness in very minor things because of various relations.
 To keep and maintain the relationship amounts to protecting Hindu culture.